carpentries-incubator/hpc-intro/README.md

 1. Check out a new branch(`git checkout -b new_branch_name`), commit your changes, and push to your fork of the repository.
-If you're comfortable sharing, please file a Pull Request against our [upstream repo]( https://github.com/carpentries-incubator/hpc-intro).
+If you're comfortable sharing, please file a Pull Request against our [upstream repo][upstream].
    We would love to have your site config for the Library.

 1. To maintain compatibility, please _do not_ merge your new branch into your fork's `gh-pages` branch.
 Instead, wait until your pull request has been